 Wyoming Marijuana Laws | Penalties & Regulations

-Unlike other states, Wyoming does not have an exception for medical marijuana.
+Unlike other states, Wyoming marijuana laws prohibit the exception for medical marijuana.

 If you face a marijuana-related charge in Wyoming, you should contact a criminal defense lawyer today.

 There are four types of marijuana possession crimes in Wyoming.

 Being under the influence of marijuana at any time is a misdemeanor in Wyoming.
 This charge results in a jail sentence of up to six months, a fine up to $750, or both.

 Possession of less than three ounces of marijuana is also a misdemeanor.